 You can also freeze it for longer term storage.
 The best way is to put small amounts in an ice cube tray then transfer to a freezer bag once frozen.
 Then you have small quantities you can defrost when you need them.

 How to use it

 Above I made this chutney to go with tandoori shrimp and peshwari naan and it works really well.
 It's also great for dipping pakora (eg cauliflower pakora), paneer tikka (as below), pappadams and other appetizers.
-You can drizzle it over dhal, rice or fries/chips or spread it in a sandwich.
-It adds a great, punchy flavor to anything.

 This cilantro mint chutney (green chutney) is so easy to make and adds such a vibrant burst of flavor to whatever you serve it with.
 It's bold and has a good kick of chili, as well as lots of great fresh herb taste.
 A classic Indian chutney for good reason.